GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

   functionType gr "f" >>= print
 ```
 Here we ask for the type of a function before and after an arbitrary update in the grammar `gr`.
 Obviously if we allow that then `functionType` would have to be in the IO monad, e.g.:

 ```Haskell
 functionType :: PGF -> Fun -> IO Type
 ```

 Although this is a possible way to go, it would mean that the programmer would have to do all grammar related work in the IO.
 This is not nice and against the spirit of functional programming.
 Moreover, all previous implementations of the runtime have assumed that most operations are pure.
-If we go along that path then this will cause a majour breaking change.
+If we go along that path then this will cause a major breaking change.

 Fortunately there is an alternative.
-Read-only operations remain pure functions, but then any update should create a new revision of the database rather than modifying the existing one.
+Read-only operations remain pure functions, but any update should create a new revision of the database rather than modifying the existing one.
 Compare this example with the previous:
 ```Haskell
 main = do
   gr <- readNGF "Example.ngf"